-Juvenile Dog: 6 months to 2 years = Equivalent to the Young Child Through Teenage Years!
+The Best Age to Adopt Dogs: Juvenile Dogs (6 Months to 2 years (Equivalent to Child/ Teenage Years)

 But, here’s the thing… the first year counts double.
 So, at the end of your first year, it’s almost like your dog is now a 14-year-old dog.
 He is a teenager at one year old!

 And by the time they are 2 years old they are closer to being a 21-year-old, and if you can remember what you were like at 21, then it probably explains a lot!

 That should explain to a lot of people why things often go wrong around this age – something to remember if you consider this age as the best age to adopt a puppy.